michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 Explanation:
 - For A/B/N tests, we can perform a single ANOVA test and avoid needing to apply multiple-testing correction.
 - For A/B tests, we first consider using a Z-test.
-If conditions for use are not met we consider using a T-test.
+If conditions for use are not met, we consider using a T-test.
 If those conditions for use are not met, we use one of the above tests.

 Conditions for use:
 - ANOVA tests: